Dani Jiménez

-Daniel 'Dani' Jiménez López (born 5 March 1990) is a Spanish professional footballer who plays as a goalkeeper for CD Leganés.
+Daniel 'Dani' Jiménez López (born 5 March 1990) is a Spanish professional footballer who plays as a goalkeeper for Segunda División club Huesca.

 Club career

-Born in Lebrija, Andalusia, Jiménez finished his youth career with Sevilla FC, making his senior debut with the C team in the 2009–10 season, in Tercera División.
+Born in Lebrija, Andalusia, Jiménez finished his youth career with Sevilla FC, making his senior debut with the C team in the 2009–10 season, in the Tercera División.
 The same year, he also featured for the reserves in the Segunda División B.

 Jiménez signed a contract with Segunda División club CD Mirandés on 10 August 2012.
 He played his first game as a professional on 8 June 2013, starting in a 2–1 home win against Sporting de Gijón.

 On 21 July 2014, Jiménez joined SD Huesca of the third tier.
 The following summer, he returned to division two with AD Alcorcón.

-An undisputed starter for Alkor, Jiménez played all league minutes in the 2020–21 campaign, and on 16 September 2021 he renewed his contract until 2024.
-The following 31 January, however, he terminated his link, and signed a two-and-a-half-year deal with fellow second division side CD Leganés just hours later.
+An undisputed starter for Alkor, Jiménez played all the league minutes in the 2020–21 campaign, and on 16 September 2021 he renewed his contract until 2024.
+The following 31 January, however, he terminated his link, and signed a two-and-a-half-year deal with fellow second division side CD Leganés later that day.

+Jiménez backed up Asier Riesgo first and Diego Conde later during his spell, achieving La Liga promotion in 2023–24 as champions.
+On 28 June 2024, he returned to Huesca on a two-year contract.